Sunchit/Coding-Decoded/README.md

 * _Deciphering Interviewer's mindset_
 * _Motivational talks_

-In the past 10 months we have solved **_350+ problems_** and published their videos.
+In the last year we have solved **_450+ problems_** and published their videos.
 We daily publish solutions to leetcode monthly challenges.
+We also solve leetcode weekly contest questions as well.

 #### _A picture is worth 1000 words, and a video is worth 100000+ words_